ogmacorp/PyAOgmaNeo/CONTRIBUTING.md

-# Contributing to PyOgmaNeo2
+# Contributing to PyAOgmaNeo

-Thank you for your interest in contributing to PyOgmaNeo2!
+Thank you for your interest in contributing to PyAOgmaNeo!

 ## How to Contribute